 1. Have two captaincy options for every Matchday

-Captaincy is hugely important for success in Fantasy Champions League.
+Captaincy is hugely important for success in the Fantasy Champions League.
 That’s why you have to pick your captain carefully.

 Because we are able to change our captaincy during matchday to a player who is yet to play, always have two great captaincy picks in your squad.
 One for Tuesday and one for Wednesday (if Tuesday’s captain blanks).